-How to Pitch the Meat of Your Script - Part 2
+What's the Meat of Your Script?
+Part 2

 This is a follow up to part 1 which showed how being vague in your logline pitch is bad.
 Very bad.
 This explores the opposite approach – dumping too much information onto the reader.

 There’s an expression I learned in sales: Don’t kill the sale.

 Once someone is sold on an idea/product/service, shut up and let the interested party act.
 The more you talk, the more you plant doubt or questions into their heads.
 Their “yes” turns to a “I have a lot of questions, but no time now – I’ll get back to ya.”